-Opportunities with the Historical Society
+Opportunities with the Historical Society and Museum

 The Arlington Heights Historical Society is a nonprofit organization serving the community by collecting, interpreting, preserving and presenting the information and objects concerning the history of Arlington Heights.
 The Society is based at the Arlington Heights Historical Museum with a campus containing five buildings.
 To fulfill this mission, volunteers are needed!
 Continue reading for details or email Katie Porwit, Operations Manager at firstname.lastname@example.org.

 Whether you are a history buff or novice, your help is greatly appreciated.
 There are many areas in which volunteers can get involved:

 Farmers Market: The Farmers Market is a beloved community event June through October.
 Vendors are local farmers, chefs, gardeners and producers.
 During this event, three of our historical building are open to the public.
 Market volunteers have the option of greeting shoppers as they enter, monitoring our picnic table area or helping with set-up and take-down of the Market each Saturday of the season.

 Tours of Museum Buildings: Tours are given each Saturday at 10:30am and 2:30pm.
 After training, docents share the story of the German-American Muller Family.
 Tour walk through two homes, a soda pop factory and carriage house owned by this family.
 Also on the tour is a replica log cabin!

 Historical Artifacts and Documents: The collection is the cornerstone of the Historical Society.
 In addition to the artifacts on display, there are thousands more housed and preserved along with a vast collection of newspaper clippings, photos and historical documents.
 Volunteers involved with the collection help to organize and record information on these objects.